 Set ER Data Type

-Setting Default ER Data Type
+Default ER Data Type

 Export Entity Definition Report